mdvanes/polygram/BLOG.md

 try to fix the import of the `Polymer` module in PolygramApp.ts.

 A possible workaround will be to not try to import HTML imports in the TypeScript file, but instead to supply those dependencies through the HTML that is importing the TypeScript file.
-To do this, I change:
+To do this, I change the respective files to:

 ```html
 <!-- polygram-app.html -->